 Type of institution: University/Higher Education Institution

-- From health to high performance sport
+- High performance sport

-- Anatomical foundations of exercise science
+- Sport and exercise science

 Standard entry requirements